-Never Let them Drink the Water
+Never Let Them Drink the Water

 Drinking salt water can lead to what’s commonly called “beach diarrhea,” a serious condition that can dehydrate or even kill your pup.
 Pool water contains chemicals, and drinking water from rivers, ponds and lakes exposes your dog to countless waterborne parasites and illnesses—like giardia for instance.
 Under no circumstance is it a good idea to let your pup drink from unfamiliar water sources, so keep a close eye anytime they approach the water’s edge.
-Because accidents happen, monitor your pet in the days after water activities, looking for any signs of disease or infection—such as lethargy, diarrhea, fever, or loss of appetite.
+Because accidents happen, monitor your pet in the days after water activities, looking out for any signs of disease or infection—such as lethargy, diarrhea, fever, or loss of appetite.
 If you spot anything suspicious, visit your vet immediately.
-Thoroughly bathing your pet after swimming can help reduce their chance of suffering a waterborne health complication.
+Quick tip: Thoroughly bathing your pet after swimming can help reduce their chance of suffering a waterborne health complication.

 Beware Blue-Green Algae

 Cyanobacteria, commonly called blue-green algae, is a bacteria that forms in both fresh and saltwater.
 Thriving in warm conditions, this bacteria can be extremely toxic to humans and pets alike.
 Sadly, for our canines ingestion is often fatal.
-When exploring outdoor spaces with natural bodies of water, always be on the lookout for blue-green algae, which typically floats on the water’s surface (If you don’t know what it looks like, click here).
+When exploring outdoor spaces with natural bodies of water, always be on the lookout for blue-green algae, which typically floats on the water’s surface (if you don’t know what it looks like, click here).
 If you come across water covered in what looks like blue-green algae—even if you’re unsure and cannot confirm either way—it’s best to find another spot to play.

 Learn Doggy CPR

 Even if you do everything correct as a pet parent, accidents can still happen.
 That’s why it’s crucial that every dog owner learn canine CPR.
-While brief CPR guides can be found online, we suggest taking a course in person from your vet or a local animal organization for a more thorough education.
+While brief CPR guides can be found online, we suggest taking a course in person from your vet or a local animal organization for more thorough training.